quackinf/skills-github-pages/index.md

 ---
 title: Welcome to my blog!
+I'm quackinf!
 ---
+Do you like me?
+- [ ] like
+- [ ] without doubt